“Christ with hand raised in the sign of benediction”. Vä church, Scania, Sweden. (Anonymous painter, first half 12th century.)

 Tao in the world is like a river flowing home to the sea.

 Accordingly, there emerged in Neoplatonism a conflict between the original quietistic model and the Hermetic model introduced by Iamblichus.
 Interestingly, Taoism underwent the same development.
-Traditional quietism, following Tao Te Ching, was succeeded by the Quanzhen school, which is alchemical Taoism.
+Traditional quietism, following Tao Te Ching, was succeeded by the Quanzhen school, equal to alchemical Taoism.
 It began in the twelfth century under the leadership of Wang Zhe.
 Whereas the former focuses on a return to original nature (the Tao or the One) the latter teaches the adept to transform his/her inner nature — the Self.
-The alchemical model focuses on cultivation, refinement, and transformation whereas quietism is dedicated to non-action and simplicity (cf. Komjathy, 2007, p.21).
+The alchemical model focuses on cultivation, refinement, and transformation whereas quietism is dedicated to non-action and simplicity (cf. Komjathy, 2007, p.
+21).

 According to Plotinus and Porphyry, the human soul partly resides in the Nous, albeit unconsciously.
 So this means that “turning inwards” is already a return to original nature.
 Since personality is sufficiently at one with the Tao or the Nous, all that is required is to achieve a “decrease”, i.e. to become simple.
-The adept is not trying to become something else or something more, because the soul already partakes of the spiritual orb.
+The adept is not trying to become something else or something more, for the soul already extends into the spiritual orb.
 The quietistic and apophatic concept has had an enormous following throughout history.
-Central to Christian mysticism (St John of the Cross, et al.) is the accomplishment of ‘unio mystica’, which equates with Neoplatonic henōsis and Hindu samādhi.
+Central to Christian mysticism (St John of the Cross, et al.) is the accomplishment of ‘unio mystica’, corresponding to Neoplatonic henōsis and Hindu samādhi.
 All that is required is an internal contemplative focus, together with worldly renunciation, for a lengthy period of time.

 transformation and mystical experiencing, Quanzhen Taoism centered very much on asceticism and renouncement of the worldly.
 The ascetic and contemplative praxis was at times quite austere.
 Thus, Quanzhen is part of the spiritual paradigm and cannot be understood in psychological terms of societal adaptation, cultural creativity, and conscious integration.
 Despite this, there are some interesting parallels.
 Late Neoplatonism and Quanzhen Taoism have many advanced and interesting psychological notions, which appear very modern.